minkkinen/scenarios-as-reactive-sequences/Narrative_explanation_The_second_concept__.md

 However, within the futures field, narratives are often considered in the literary sense, as products of creative writing \citep[e.g.]{Burnam_Fink_2014}.
 Likewise, historians may consider their task as weaving literary narratives, and thus their primary interest is in literary representations of events rather than events as such \citep{staley2007history}.

 In contrast, I will focus on narrative *explanation* here, which means a more systematic social scientific approach to narrative than the literary understanding of the term.
 This concept brings narrative closer to scientific realism.
 As \citet{Abell_2004} puts it, "social reality can metaphysically be pictured as an evolutionary network of complex social interactions (i.e., as a narrative)".
-Is a way, social reality *is* a narrative.

-Some social scientists have argued for narrative explanation as an alternative to variable-based explanations \citep{Abell_2004}.
+In a way, social reality *is* a narrative.
+Narrative explanation can be understood as an alternative to variable-based explanations but without abandoning the notion of causality, although some theorists prefer to speak of *enchainment* rather than causality \citep{Abell_2004}.

-- analytic narratives: theoretically structured stories about coherent sequences of motivated actions \citep[][458]{Aminzade_1992}
+In the narrative explanatory mode, the task of a social scientist is to build an *analytic narrative* or *causal narrative*.
+An analytic narratives are "theoretically structured stories about coherent sequences of motivated actions" \citep[][458]{Aminzade_1992}.
-  - can contribute to the construction of explanations of why things happened the way they did
+Both forms aim to scientifically explain why certain events took place.

   - narratives construct causality and meaning in terms of temporal connections among events \citep{Aminzade_1992}

 Narrative explanation: chain of linked events leading to a conclusion that is not predictable \citep[][289]{Abell_2004}.

 Also \cite{greycite30256}

+The connection between narratives and reactive sequences is that narratives are representations *of* a sequence.

 \citet{Abbott_1992} writes about *enchainment* rather than causality